Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 12 BUENOS AIRES

 Your guided sightseeing starts at Plaza de Mayo to see La Casa Rosada (the President’s Pink House) and the METROPOLITAN CATHEDRAL, housing San Martin’s Mausoleum.
-Drive past the ornate Colon Opera House before reaching RECOLETA CEMETERY, burial site of Eva Perón.
+Drive past the ornate Teatro Colón opera house before reaching RECOLETA CEMETERY, burial site of Eva Perón.
 Next, in La Boca, a colorful district and site of the city’s first port, take a short walking tour of this unique neighborhood, then continue to San Telmo, famous for its late-colonial buildings and a popular gathering spot for artists.
 Top off the evening at a famous TANGO CLUB, where instructors are ready to lead a TANGO LESSON, followed by a farewell dinner of Argentine steaks and other local specialties.
 End the night with a show featuring flawless performances of Latin America’s most sensuous dance—the Tango!

 Day 13 BUENOS AIRES